DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Meaning?"

 "The good news of you crushing the demons' hero and foreign gods submitting to you.
-I would be glad to hear about it in details.
+I would be glad to hear about it in detail.
-As I wish to spread these news among seven cities in the Yurun too."
+As I wish to spread these news among the seven cities of Yurun too."

 "I understand, then by all means."

 Lion King Balmnung walked with a long stride, and Jeanne joined him by the side.

-"...This is quited different from our time in the Io.
+"...This is quite different from our time in Io.
 Looks like a decent commander."

 "Really.
-I thought Dante was like a sly king, but here I can see a leader of soldiers.
+Dante seemed like a sly king, but here I can see a leader of soldiers.
 Well, he looks scary though."

 Saki and Ashlan were whispering to each other.

-On other hand behind them was elven shrine maiden Reiren who was grumbling with a sullen look on her face:
+On the other hand, behind them was the elven shrine maiden Reiren, who was grumbling with a sullen look on her face:
 [Foreign gods submitting?
 Huh, what a joke.
-It is just a cease fire.]
+It is merely just a cease fire.]

 "Hey, Kai?"

-Rinne pulled his right hand's sleeve. _TL TODO:_ I'm pretty sure you don't say it like that in english, so need to fix this literal translation.
+Rinne tugged at Kai's right sleeve.

 "What are we going to do now?
 Jeannya already left though?."